-I would like to thank Dr. Shengjie Ge for his assistance with typesetting an early version with LATEX.
+I would like to thank Dr. Shengjie Ge for his assistance with typesetting an early version with IATEX.
 Also, Mr. Xiankun Wang, MSc., is acknowledged for his careful reading of the text and for pointing out several typographical errors that were corrected in the edition distributed in January, 2010.
 Dr. Dru Smith suggested additional formulas and the inclusion of summary formulas found at the end of most chapters beginning in 2018 and made numerous recommendations to improve Chapter 16 in a late 2020 version.
+He has continued to make helpful suggestions leading up to the version posted in late 2021.
 Questions posed by Dr. Jihye Park resulted in improvements to the first edition posted in 2019.
 A thorough review by Prof. Chris Jekeli in early 2019 resulted in many improvements.
 Constructive comments from Prof. Clyde Goad were also helpful.
 Thanks to Dr. Xing Fang for pointing out a few errors before the edition distributed in January 2021.
+And many thanks to Dr. Tae-Suk Bae for pointing out errors discovered during his Korean translation in 2021.